Samuel Johnson (American educator): Influence

 Johnson was among the few colonial Americans whose cultural and intellectual achievements garnered notice in Great Britain.
-He was a friend of both Bishop George Berkeley and his son, the Rev. George Berkeley, Jr. The author of the English Dictionary, Dr. Samuel Johnson of London was a warm friend of his son William Samuel and "knew of" the other transatlantic Dr. Johnson.
-The American Dr. Johnson corresponded regularly with English Archbishops and Bishops, Colonial Governors, college heads in England and America, and the Secretaries of the Society for the Propagation of the Gospel in Foreign Parts.
+He was a friend of both Bishop George Berkeley and his son, the Rev. George Berkeley, Jr. The author of the English Dictionary, Samuel Johnson of London, was a warm friend of his son William Samuel and "knew of" the other transatlantic Dr. Johnson.
+The American Dr. Johnson corresponded regularly with English archbishops and bishops, colonial governors, college heads in England and America, and the secretaries of the Society for the Propagation of the Gospel in Foreign Parts.

-His influence in the British American Colonies was even greater.
+His influence in the British American colonies was even greater.
 He was well known at Yale, where he tutored, co-administered the Berkeley scholarship program from its inception in the 1730s, and partnered with President Clap to create an Enlightenment curriculum and reform the college in the 1740s.
-He created the Anglican church in Connecticut, beginning with parishes founded in 1723 in New Haven, North Haven, and West Haven, and a church he built in 1724 in Stratford; by the time of his death in 1772, there were 43 churches in the colony.
+He created the Anglican church in Connecticut, beginning with parishes founded in 1723 in New Haven, North Haven, and West Haven, and a church he built in 1724 in Stratford.
+By the time of his death in 1772, there were forty-three churches in the colony.
 His Anglican disciples had spread out through all thirteen colonies and Canada by 1776.
-Johnson noted in a 1752 letter to Benjamin Franklin that he had “the great Satisfaction to see some of them in the first pulpits not only in Connecticut but also in Boston and York and others in some of the first places in the Land.”
+Johnson noted in a 1752 letter to Benjamin Franklin that he had "the great Satisfaction to see some of them in the first pulpits not only in Connecticut but also in Boston and York and others in some of the first places in the Land."

-Johnson "new-model" college reforms also spread quickly.
-Rhode Island College (now Brown University) opened in 1764 as a non-denominational college in the "new-model" style not far from where Johnson took philosophical walks with Berkeley.
-In 1774, members of the board of trustees of the College of William and Mary, including Benjamin Harrison, Thomas Jefferson, Peyton Randolph, George Wythe, and Thomas Nelson, Jr., men who would soon pass Lee's Resolution and the Declaration of Independence, proposed to reform the college on the "new-model" plan of Johnson, Franklin and Smith, which they finally accomplished in 1777.
-During the Revolutionary war, Johnson's protegee Provost Dr. William Smith would found two more colleges in Maryland, Washington College on the east shore, and St. James College on its west shore.
+Johnson new-model college reforms spread quickly.
+Rhode Island College, which is now Brown University, opened in 1764 as a nondenominational college in the "new-model" style not far from where Johnson took philosophical walks with Berkeley.

+In 1774, members of the board of trustees of the College of William and Mary, including Benjamin Harrison, Thomas Jefferson, Peyton Randolph, George Wythe, and Thomas Nelson, Jr., who later passed the Lee Resolution and the Declaration of Independence at the Second Continental Congress in Philadelphia, proposed to reform the college on the new-model plan of Johnson, Franklin, and Smith, which they accomplished in 1777.
+During the Revolutionary War, Johnson's protégé, Provost William Smith, would found two more colleges in Maryland: Washington College on the east shore and St. James College on its west shore.